 - 1 tsp salt

-- In a large bowl, cream together butter and sugar until smooth.
-Beat in eggs and vanilla.
+- Preheat oven to 400°F. In a large bowl, cream together butter and sugar until smooth.
+Add in eggs and vanilla and mix until completely incorporated.
 Stir in the flour, baking powder, and salt.
 Cover, and chill dough for at least one hour (or overnight).

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.